Tricentis/qTest.Integration.Pulse/parsers/README.md

 This is a parser for TestNG XML results files.
 It does not support Extent HTML reports.

 ### ToscaXML.js
-This is a parser for Tricentis Tosca JUnit XML results files.
+This is a parser for Tricentis Tosca ToscaCI XML results files.
 It parses the test steps from the non-standard plaintext tags inside the file.
-It is not compatible with results already consumed by Launch and the built-in integration and is meant for CI Pipeline usage only via ToscaCI.
-It is a work in progress and may require customization for your environment.
+It is not compatible with results already consumed by Launch or the native integration, and is meant for CI Pipeline usage only via ToscaCI.
+It may require customization for your environment.